Here you’ll find answers to some of the most frequently asked questions about Sea Link.

 Power will be able to flow along the Sea Link cables in either direction, depending on where renewable energy is being generated at that time and where in the country power is needed.

-In Suffolk, our proposals for Sea Link include:
+In Suffolk, our proposals include:

 You can read more information about our proposals in our Project update document.